+After clicking the OK button, the main window is displayed.
 Refer to section 2 for a description about the main window components.
 A "Quick Start" can be found in section 1, if you want to start measuring immediately.
 Detailed information about the menu options is found in section 3.
-Depending on the AvaSoft version (Basic or Full) and the extra add-on modules that were ordered for your spectrometer, up to eight applications are available in AvaSoft, which are described in sections 4.1 to 4.8:
+Depending on the AvaSoft version (Basic or Full) and the extra add-on modules that were ordered for your spectrometer, up to nine applications are available in AvaSoft, which are described in sections 4.1 to 4.9:

 - History (standard in AvaSoft FULL)

 - Wavelength Calibration (standard in AvaSoft FULL)

 - Color Measurement (add-on module)

 - Irradiance Measurement (add-on module)

 - Process Control (add-on module)

 - Excel Output (add-on module)

-- Oxygen (add-on module)

 - Chemometry (add-on module)

+- Laser Induced Breakdown Spectroscopy (LIBS, standard in AvaSoft FULL)

+- Store to RAM (standard in AvaSoft FULL)